 Our operations have been funded primarily through cash flow from operating activities and net proceeds received from the consummation of the Business Combination.
-As of December 31, 2020, we had cash and cash equivalents of approximately \$9.5 million and as of June 30, 2021, we had cash and cash equivalents of approximately \$101.5 million.
+As of September 30, 2021, we had cash and cash equivalents of approximately \$718.6 million.
+On September 14, 2021, we issued \$750 million aggregate principal amount of our 1.25% Notes due 2026.

-We believe our existing cash and cash equivalent balances (including the cash consideration received from the consummation of the Business Combination) and cash flow from operations will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+We believe our existing cash and cash equivalent balances (including the cash consideration received from the consummation of the Business Combination and the cash received from the issuance of the Notes) and cash flow from operations will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
 Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our rate of revenue growth, potential acquisitions, the timing and amount of spending on research and development, growth in sales and marketing activities, the timing of new product launches, timing and investments needed for international expansion, expansion and overall economic conditions.
 We expect capital expenditures of up to \$15.0 million for the year ended December 31, 2021.
-We anticipate using cash from the Business Combination and cash generated through the normal course of operations to fund these items.
+We anticipate using cash from the Business Combination, cash from the issuance of the Notes and cash generated through the normal course of operations to fund these items.

 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
 The sale of additional equity would result in additional dilution to our stockholders.
-The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
+The incurrence of additional debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 There can be no assurances that we will be able to raise additional capital.
 The inability to raise capital would adversely affect our ability to achieve our business objectives.